Nathan Healy

 Frequently Asked Questions

 Yes, solar makes strong sense in Port Charlotte.
-With 5.8 peak sun hours per day, Florida’s sales tax exemption on solar equipment, a 100% property tax exemption, and full retail-rate net metering, local homeowners have real financial reasons to consider solar.
-A typical system can save around $84,000 over 25 years.
+With 5.8 peak sun hours daily, rising electricity rates, and Florida’s property and sales tax exemptions, the average homeowner can save approximately $84,000 over 25 years.

-If upfront cost is a concern, Palmetto’s LightReach lease program removes that barrier entirely — you can go solar with no money down and start saving from day one, with payments starting around $130/month.
+If upfront cost is a concern, Palmetto’s LightReach solar lease removes that barrier entirely — you can go solar with no money down and start saving from day one, with Palmetto handling all maintenance and repairs.

-At the end of the annual cycle, any remaining credits are settled: FPL pays out at $0.015/kWh each December, while LCEC pays out at the co-op’s calculated avoided purchase power cost each January.
-Note that FPL has a $25/month minimum bill and LCEC customers are placed on a slightly different rate structure with a small additional monthly charge.
+Unused credits carry over month to month.
+At the end of the year, any remaining balance is trued up: FPL pays out at $0.015/kWh each December, while LCEC settles at the cooperative’s avoided cost rate each January.
+Note that LCEC customers are placed on a special NEM rate plan with a slightly higher monthly customer charge.

-If you prefer to own your system outright, a cash purchase for a typical Port Charlotte home runs approximately $27,332.
-Note that the federal 30% residential solar tax credit is no longer available following the Big Beautiful Bill.
+For a cash purchase, a typical 10 kW system in Port Charlotte runs approximately $27,332.
+Note that the federal 30% residential solar tax credit was eliminated by the Big Beautiful Bill and is no longer available for cash purchases.
 Use the calculator above for a personalized estimate based on your home size.

-For many Port Charlotte homeowners, solar can be worth it financially — especially with a lease option.
-With Palmetto’s LightReach program, your monthly payment is typically less than your current electricity bill, and there’s no upfront investment required.
-Savings start on day one.
+For many Port Charlotte homeowners, solar is financially worthwhile — and with Palmetto’s LightReach lease, you don’t have to wait years to see the benefit.
+Because the monthly lease payment is typically less than your current electricity bill, most homeowners start saving from day one with no upfront investment.

-With Palmetto’s LightReach lease, Port Charlotte homeowners pay one simple monthly payment — approximately $130/month for a typical 10.13 kW system — with no upfront cost.
-That single payment covers the system, installation, monitoring, maintenance, and a 90% Production Guarantee.
+With Palmetto’s LightReach lease, Port Charlotte homeowners pay one simple monthly payment that covers everything — the solar system, installation, monitoring, maintenance, and a 90% Production Guarantee.
+There is no upfront cost.
+For a typical 10.13 kW system, the estimated monthly payment is approximately $130/month.

-Because Palmetto owns the system, it qualifies for the commercial Investment Tax Credit (ITC) — and those savings are passed directly to you through lower monthly payments.
-For most Port Charlotte homeowners, the lease payment is less than their current electricity bill, so savings begin immediately.
+Because Palmetto owns the system, it claims the commercial solar tax credit and passes those savings to you through lower monthly payments.
+For most Port Charlotte homeowners, the lease payment is less than their current electricity bill — meaning savings start from day one.